 We will be having an ongoing mission with Southbridge Middle School to assist in providing food on the weekends to families who are in need.
 It is called their “Backpack Program”.
 Each backpack contains two breakfast items, two lunch items and one family style meal.
 They mainly stick with non perishable items as well as items that do not require additional supplies in order to complete.

 We will have a bin labeled “Backpack Program” in Fellowship Hall for your food donations.
 Some food item ideas are:

 Breakfast- oatmeal, pop tarts, cereal bars, granola bars

 Lunch- soups, easy mac, chef boyardee

 Family dinners- pasta, pasta sauce.

 Wednesday Night Bible Study: Elm Street Congregational Church offers a Wednesday night bible study which is open to all in the community.
-The Studies are usually on the 2nd and 4th Wednesdays of the month unless there are scheduling conflicts and are at 6:30 in the church conference room which can be accessed at the entrance on Park St. With winter upon us and due to scheduling conflicts our next study will be Dec.13th and we will be finishing up our study of 2nd Corinthians.
+The Studies are usually on the 2nd and 4th Wednesdays of the month unless there are scheduling conflicts and are at 6:30 in the church conference room which can be accessed at the entrance on Park St. With winter upon us and due to scheduling conflicts our next study will begin February 28th and we will begin studying the book of Romans.
 Any change to these scheduled dates will be posted ASAP as well as announced at Sunday services.

 Bible Study With Pastor Kathy: